-Cash and cash equivalents decreased \$34.0 million, or 34%, to \$67.1 million at March 31, 2011 compared to \$101.1 million at December 31, 2010.
+Cash and cash equivalents decreased \$41.8 million, or 41%, to \$59.4 million at September 30, 2011 compared to \$101.1 million at December 31, 2010.
 All highly liquid investments with original maturities of three months or less are considered to be cash equivalents.
-The decrease was primarily due to funding new loan originations, paying related party payables and purchasing one of our own CDO bonds.
+The decrease was primarily due to funding new loan originations, paying related party payables, purchasing of our own CDO bonds and purchasing our stock in a stock repurchase plan which started in the second quarter of 2011.
+This was partially offset by proceeds from a loan participation in the second quarter of 2011 as well as loan payoffs and paydowns.

-Restricted cash increased \$32.7 million to \$53.8 million at March 31, 2011 compared to \$21.1 million at December 31, 2010.
-Restricted cash is kept on deposit with the trustees for our CDOs, and primarily represents proceeds from loan repayments which will be used to purchase replacement loans as collateral for the CDOs, as well as the sale of investment securities owned by the CDOs and unfunded loan commitments.
-The increase was primarily due to loan payoffs and partial paydowns, net of the transfer of loans into the CDOs.
-One of our recently acquired real estate owned assets also has a restricted cash balance of \$1.4 million due to a first mortgage escrow requirement.
+Restricted cash increased \$13.7 million, or 65%, to \$34.8 million at September 30, 2011 compared to \$21.1 million at December 31, 2010.
+Restricted cash is kept on deposit with the trustees for our CDOs, and primarily represents proceeds from loan repayments which will be used to purchase replacement loans as collateral for the CDO that has not reached its replenishment date and principal repayments for the CDOs that have reached their replenishment dates, as well as the sale of investment securities owned by the CDOs, unfunded loan commitments and interest payments received from loans.
+The increase was primarily due to loan payoffs and partial paydowns, net of originations and the transfer of loans into the CDOs.
+One of our recently acquired real estate owned assets also has a restricted cash balance of \$1.9 million as of September 30, 2011 due to a first mortgage escrow requirement.